Violet of Toulouse, the emblem of the Pink City

 The history of the Violet of Toulouse is relatively recent, as it goes back to 1850.

-Indeed, a soldier brought back the first plant from the city of Parma in Italy, where he fought during one of the Second Empire’s military campaigns.
+Indeed, a soldier brought back the first plant from the city of Parma in Italy, where he fought during one the 19th century military campaigns.

 To his surprise, the flower intended for his beloved had an immediate success.